This Girl Was A Real Killer

 As Operation Bagration proceeded, Shanina advanced with the troops into East Prussia.
 She often had multiple-kill days, once recording five in one day.
 She was awarded the Order of Glory 2nd Class on 16 September 1944.

-Notice the wear on the scope, which helps to spot authentic shots of Roza. |
+Notice the wear on the scope, which helps to spot authentic shots of Roza.

-Roza Shanina and her spotter. |
+Stepping back a pace, Roza Shanina with her spotter.

 Roza was in the thick of it and received the Medal for Courage on 27 December 1944.

-Leningrad 1944: Snipers Faina Yakimova, Roza Shanina and Lidia Volodina |
+Leningrad 1944: Snipers Faina Yakimova, Roza Shanina, and Lidia Volodina.

 With the Germans now backed into their own homeland, the fighting became fiercer than ever.
 Roza was shot in the shoulder on 12 December 1944.
 She required an operation but recovered quickly.
 Upon her return, obviously a hard-nosed kid, she was given permission for front-line combat.
 She had developed into a killing machine, and claimed 26 Germans killed along the East Prussia border.

-According to her diaries (which were prohibited by Soviet law), published long after the war, Shanina had an urge to be on the front lines even though her head told her it was a bad idea.
-She also at times engaged in hand-to-hand combat, along with other female snipers.
-Her diaries also allude to some unfulfilled romantic longings for fellow soldiers.
-Her last diary entry, just before her death, was very dark on this score.
 It is fair to say that there were internal contradictions to being one of the top killers of the war and also finding romantic/spiritual fulfillment at the same time.
 Just because she was beautiful did not mean that her fellow soldiers who were fighting for their lives every day and living in mud and dirt were falling all over her.
 She also lost many friends as casualties, and her entire platoon save a handful of others was wiped out.

-Roza Shanina with fellow sniper Dusya Krasnoborova. |
+Roza Shanina with fellow sniper "Dusya" Krasnoborova.

 Entering the built-up areas of East Prussia exposed everyone to random sniper fire, and the artillery and rocket fire became intense.
 The Germans were fighting with extreme savagery out of sheer desperation.
 Contrary to what one might think, Soviet casualties during this late stage of the war were enormous.
 Ultimately, it was German artillery that got Roza (some sources say a grenade).
+Shanina raised her risk by volunteering for hazardous assignments such as what she described as a "melee combat."

 While serving in the 144th Rifle Division, she was mortally wounded by a shell fragment on 27 January 1945 near Richau Estate (later Telmanovka) in East Prussia (near Novobobruysk in Kaliningrad Oblast, Russia).
-It appeared that she was sheltering another soldier with her body when she got hit by shrapnel (both perished).
-Roza Shanina died the next day.
-Her remains are located in Znamensk, Kaliningrad Oblast.

 Roza was not the top sniper of the war, nor the top female sniper (that would be Lyudmila Pavlichenko, 309 kills).
 However, her reputation and trail-blazing spirit were immense, and her picture appeared during the war in various Soviet media outlets and even some Western ones as well (such as Canadian newspapers that termed her "the unseen terror of East Prussia").